saurabhsbora/WeedDetection/README.md

 Implementation of the paper Real-time Semantic Segmentation of Crop and Weed for Precision Agriculture Robots Leveraging Background Knowledge in CNNs [[link]](https://arxiv.org/abs/1709.06764)

+## Code Requirements
+You can install Conda for python which resolves all the dependencies for machine learning.
+**pip install requirements.txt**

 ## Dataset
 Dataset URL - [http://www.ipb.uni-bonn.de/data/sugarbeets2016/](http://www.ipb.uni-bonn.de/data/sugarbeets2016/)
 ```